 - The ORNL Spider II configuration from DDN includes:

 - 36 DDN SFA12K-40 systems, each with 1.12PB of raw storage capacity;

 - Over 40PB of raw capacity in only 36 data center racks;

 - A combined 20,000 disk drives in a single system.

-- The combination of DDN’s and ORNL’s expertise in scaling Lustre in production environments will enable Titan to perform approximately six times faster with three times the capacity of its predecessor, Spider.
+- The combination of DDN’s and ORNL’s expertise in scaling Lustre in production environments will enable Titan to perform approximately 6x faster with 3x the capacity of its predecessor, Spider.

 - Architecturally unique in many ways, Titan’s power, scalability and efficiency serve as a showcase for the requirements of tomorrow as high performance computing (HPC) technologies continue to be adopted across the enterprise for Big Data computing.